rust-lang/book/src/ch21-02-multithreaded.md

 Let’s finally implement the `execute` method on `ThreadPool`.
 We’ll also change `Job` from a struct to a type alias for a trait object that holds the type of closure that `execute` receives.
-As discussed in [“Creating Type Synonyms with Type Aliases”][creating-type-synonyms-with-type-aliases]<!-- ignore --> in Chapter 20, type aliases allow us to make long types shorter for ease of use.
+As discussed in the [“Type Synonyms and Type Aliases”][type-aliases]<!-- ignore --> section in Chapter 20, type aliases allow us to make long types shorter for ease of use.
 Look at Listing 21-19.

 <Listing number="21-19" file-name="src/lib.rs" caption="Creating a `Job` type alias for a `Box` that holds each closure and then sending the job down the channel">